Erich von Däniken: Other criticisms

-Ronald Story published The Space Gods Revealed: A Close Look At The Theories of Erich Von Däniken in 1976, written in response to the evidence presented in Däniken's Chariots of the Gods?.
+Ronald Story published The Space Gods Revealed: A Close Look at the Theories of Erich Von Däniken in 1976, written in response to the evidence presented in Däniken's Chariots of the Gods?.
 It was reviewed as "a coherent and much-needed refutation of von Däniken's theories".
 Archeologist Clifford Wilson wrote two books similarly debunking Däniken: Crash Go the Chariots in 1972 and The Chariots Still Crash in 1975.

-A 2004 article in Skeptic Magazine states that Däniken took many of the book's concepts from The Morning of the Magicians (1960), that this book in turn was heavily influenced by the Cthulhu Mythos, and that the core of the ancient astronaut theory originates in H. P. Lovecraft's stories "The Call of Cthulhu" written in 1926, and At the Mountains of Madness written in 1931.
+A 2004 article in Skeptic states that Däniken took many of the book's concepts from The Morning of the Magicians (1960), that this book in turn was heavily influenced by the Cthulhu Mythos, and that the core of the ancient astronaut theory originates in H. P. Lovecraft's stories "The Call of Cthulhu", written in 1926, and At the Mountains of Madness, written in 1931.

 Jason Colavito (who has made or echoed some of the criticisms above) has criticized Däniken's book Signs of the Gods from 1979 for what he describes as making very racist claims while speculating that ancient aliens created varying human races.

 Popularity

 According to Däniken, books in his series have altogether been translated into 32 languages and have sold more than 63 million copies.

-Based on Däniken's books a comic book Die Götter aus dem All has been created by Bogusław Polch written by Arnold Mostowicz and Alfred Górny.
+Based on Däniken's books, a comic book, Die Götter aus dem All (The Gods from Outer Space), has been created by Bogusław Polch, written by Arnold Mostowicz and Alfred Górny.
 In 1978–1982 eight comic books were translated into 12 languages and have sold over 5 million copies.

-Jungfrau Park located near Interlaken, Switzerland, was opened as the Mystery Park in 2003.
+Jungfrau Park, located near Interlaken, Switzerland, was opened as the Mystery Park in 2003.
 Designed by Däniken, it explored several great "mysteries" of the world.

 Ridley Scott said that his film Prometheus is related to some of Däniken's ideas regarding early human civilization.
-Reviewing the two-disc DVD release of Roland Emmerich's film Stargate, Dean Devlin referred to the "Is There a Stargate?" feature where "author Erich von Däniken discusses evidence he has found of alien visitations to Earth."
+Reviewing the two-disc DVD release of Roland Emmerich's film Stargate, Dean Devlin referred to the "Is There a Stargate?" feature where "author Erich von Däniken discusses evidence he has found of alien visitations to Earth".

-Däniken is an occasional presenter on the History Channel and H2 show Ancient Aliens, where he talks about aspects of his theories as they pertain to each episode.
+Däniken was an occasional presenter on the History Channel and H2 show Ancient Aliens, where he talked about aspects of his theories as they pertain to each episode.

 "Dänikenitis"

-Erich Von Däniken acknowledges his popularity by referring to the phrase "Dänikenitis", which he mentions in his book Chariots of the Gods.
+Erich von Däniken acknowledged his popularity by referring to the phrase "Dänikenitis", which he mentions in his book Chariots of the Gods?

-"Dänikenitis" slowed down in the 1970s when he began to be heavily criticized by archeologists and astronomers, which led to his books not being translated into the English language anymore.
-He was able to bounce back into popularity when he produced a twenty-five-part German television series in 1993, and this led to his books being translated into English once again.
-Germany and other European countries have large support for Erich's work and he was able to continue to fill auditoriums all throughout the 1990s.
+"Dänikenitis" slowed down in the 1970s when he began to be heavily criticized by archeologists and astronomers.
+This criticism brought a halt to translations of his books into English.
+He returned to a level of popularity when he produced a twenty-five-part German television series in 1993, and this led to his books being translated into English once again.
+Germany and other European countries have large support for Von Däniken's work, and he was able to continue to fill auditoriums all throughout the 1990s.

+Personal life and death

+Däniken married Elisabeth Skaja in 1960.
+They had one child.
+He died at Interlaken Hospital in Unterseen on 10 January 2026, aged 90.